kierrakay/endangered_animals/README.md

 # EndangeredAnimals

+Welcome to EndangeredAnimals!

+This is a CLI gem portfolio project for oo Ruby learning processes.

+It shows an Object Oriented Ruby application using the following concepts:

+The use of the concept "self" with Class Methods.
+The use of the concept "self" with Instance Methods.
+Instance Variables.
+Class Variables.
+Command Line Interface (CLI).
+Data extraction from an external source.

+It provides a great user interface for retrieving the latest details about endangered animals from the World Wild Life website.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/endangered_animals`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem